Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/mmgr/mmgr.rst

 On the left, the user can select the current directory in the media-repository.
 In the center - the list of files in the selected directory and its subdirectories (depending on current viewing options).
-On the right - the file information is shown, main file properties and editing interface for text files, or panel to view images.
+On the right - the file information, main file properties and editing interface for text files, or images preview panel.
 All ηCMS users have an access to this interface.

 Media-repository folders notation